[inlinetweet]]You are only a victim to the degree of what your perception allows”Shannon L . Alder[[/inlinetweet]

 How to deal with people of victim mentality

-So, how to deal with someone who perpetually plays the victim whenever they get in trouble in personal or professional situations?
+So, How to deal with someone who perpetually plays the victim whenever they get in trouble in personal or professional situations?
 Handling them can be particularly difficult because playing victim is sometimes habitual and sometimes is manufactured or situational.
-So, directly confronting their behaviour only reinforces their victimhood.
+Directly confronting their behaviour only reinforces their victimhood.
 Here are few ways to handle someone who always plays a victim.